What is a Cataract?

 Post operative Consultations

-> Patients will be asked to attend for their first post-operative visit on the day following surgery.
-Post operative check ups help the doctor to monitor the healing and visual progress, as well as providing the patient with the opportunity to ask any questions they may have.
+Patients will be asked to attend their first post-operative visit on the day following surgery.
+Post-operative check-ups help the doctor to monitor the healing and visual progress, as well as providing the patient with the opportunity to ask any questions they may have.

-> Most people only require two or three post-operative visits in the first eight weeks and overseas patients may return home after 3-5 days.
+Most people only require two or three post-operative visits in the first eight weeks and overseas patients may return home after 3-5 days.
 All eye drops should be brought to each post-operative visit.

 Modern cataract surgery is an extremely safe operation, affording excellent results.
 However no surgical procedure, even modern cataract surgery, is guaranteed to be without complications and problems may occur, albeit rarely.

 In the unlikely event of a post-operative problem, please call Professor O'Brart's office on 01702 586656.